VIBER/WHATSAPP 24/7 SUPPORT

 Make the most of your visit to Novgorod with our fully customizable private tour.
 Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Norgorod a truly memorable one!

 Novgorod Kremlin (also Detinets) stands on the left bank of the Volkhov River.
 The compound was originally the site of a pagan burial ground upon which the first bishop of Novgorod built the Cathedral of Holy Wisdom upon his arrival in the area in 989 or so.
 The main buildings in the Detinets are the Cathedral of Holy Wisdom and the archiepiscopal/metropolitan compound in the northwestern corner.
 To the south of this, across the plaza in which stands the Monument to the Thousand Years of Russia, is the Novgorod Museum and the Novgorod Regional Library, housed in what had in the imperial period been the administrative building of Novgorod.

-The Cathedral of St. Sophia (the Holy Wisdom of God) in Veliky Novgorod is the first Slavic church in which local divergences from Byzantine pattern were made so evident.
+The Cathedral of St. Sophia (the Holy Wisdom of God) in Veliky Novgorod is the first Slavic church in which local divergences from Byzantine patterns were made so evident.
 With its austere walls, narrow windows, the church is redolent of Romanesque architecture of Western Europe, rather than of Greek churches built at that time.
 The oldest icon in the cathedral is probably the Icon of the Mother of God of the Sign, which according to legend miraculously saved Novgorod in 1169 when the Suzdalians attacked the city.

 Yaroslav's Court was the princely compound in the city of Novgorod the Great.
 Today it is roughly the area around the Trade Mart, the St. Nicholas Cathedral, the Church of St. Procopius, and the Church of the Myrrh-bearing Women.
 The Trade Mart renovated and heavily modified in the sixteenth and seventeenth centuries, is all that is left of the princely palace itself.
-With Novgorod being the main Russian town to trade with Baltics Hanseatic League, Novgorod was the most important point on the trade routes intersection.
+With Novgorod being the main Russian town to trade with Baltics Hanseatic League, Novgorod was the most critical point on the trade routes intersection.